mokagio/dotfiles/README.md

 1. Install [Homebrew](https://brew.sh/)
 1. Run the `setup.sh` script, which will symlink all the dotfiles to `$HOME` and install the other tools (when running `brew bundle`, it might look unresponsive, but it's actually just installing casks silently)
 1. Open Vim and install its plugins via `:PlugInstall`
+1. Open and configure 1Password
+1. Open and configure Dropbox, as it contains the config folders for other apps

+Apps you'll want to launch and configure next:

+- Alfred (wait for its `.preferences` folder to appear in Dropbox)
+- Shortcat
+- RescueTime
+- Tadam
+- Hammerspoon
+- flux

 ### zsh